 The Pawlet Newsletter has been published continuously since April 2003 as a way of making town news available and encouraging community involvement.
-During this decade, news distribution generally has undergone a major transformation with the proliferation of online sources.
-In Pawlet, that has included the development of the Town’s web site http://pawlet.vt.gov and regular email updates available from Town Clerk Deb Hawkins and Newsletter Editor Elizabeth Gibson.
+Approximately 1,200 copies of each issue are distributed to Pawlet residents and out-of-town subscribers.
+Additional sources of information include the Town’s web site and regular email updates available from Town Clerk Deb Hawkins and Newsletter Editor Elizabeth Gibson.
 The Town is committed to continuing distribution of print copies of this newsletter, and it may also be viewed online here.
-The editor welcomes submissions anytime.
-Please send to firstname.lastname@example.org.
-Thanks!
-Elizabeth Gibson, Editor

 See full version of the Pawlet Newsletter: